 Also, in the report on R.A.P.M. raw scores (which are not influenced by reporting with artificial ceiling), a similar negative correlation is found, so apparently it is not the score reporting of psychologists that causes it to be negative.

-Further study of this negative correlation and the point where it starts can better be based on known raw scores, as there exist many different sets of norms for this test (for different countries, ages, and the renormings to correct for the Flynn effect), so one cannot rely on the "IQ"s to correspond consistently to particular raw scores.
+Further study of this negative correlation and the point where it starts can better be based on known raw scores, as there exist many different sets of norms for this test (for different countries, ages, and the renormings to correct for the Flynn effect which has been large on this test), so one can not rely on the "I.Q.'s" to correspond consistently to particular raw scores.

 |Mother's educational level||21||0.27|